twbs/bootlint/README.md

     * `id` - Unique string ID for this type of lint problem.
 Of the form "E###" (e.g. "E123").
     * `message` - Human-readable string describing the problem
     * `elements` - jQuery or Cheerio collection of referenced DOM elements pointing to all problem locations in the document
+      * (**Only available under Node.js**): When available from the underlying HTML parser (which is most of the time), the DOM elements in the collection will have a `.startLocation` property that is a `Location` (see below) indicating the location of the element in the document's HTML source

 Bootlint defines the following public utility class:
 * `Location` (**Only available under Node.js**)